 Hydro-Québec—Canada’s largest electricity producer

-Grafoid has partnered with Hydro-Québec’s research institute, IREQ, which is a global leader in the development of advanced battery materials used by some of the world’s most successful battery manufacturers and materials suppliers.
-Grafoid and Hydro-Québec’s IREQ have jointly developed a new composite material to produce next-generation quick- charge, longer-life Mesograf™ lithium iron (LFP) graphene batteries for the consumer electronics and electric vehicle markets.
+Grafoid has partnered with Hydro-Québec’s research institute, IREQ, a global leader in the development of advanced battery materials used by some of the world’s most successful battery manufacturers and materials suppliers.
+Grafoid and IREQ have jointly developed a new composite material to produce next-generation quick-charge, longer-life Mesograf™ lithium-iron graphene batteries for the consumer electronics and electric vehicle markets.
 Patents have been filed.

 Rutgers University—Combining graphene with polymers